 What is a Naming Speed Deficit?

 There is a substantial body of research which suggest that are several core deficits that may contribute to difficulties with reading fluency and comprehension, including a deficit in retrieval as measured by naming speed.
 Students with weaknesses in naming speed often struggle to make progress in fluency goals, and may also have impairments in their word retrieval for speaking or writing.
-Sometimes retrieval of rote factual knowledge such multiplication tables can also be impacted.
+Sometimes retrieval of rote factual knowledge such as multiplication tables can also be impacted.

 How is a Naming Speed Deficit diagnosed?

 Naming speed deficits are diagnosed through standardized assessments of reading ability by experienced clinicians.
-Typically an individual with a deficit demonstrates below average performance on timed measures of rapid automatized naming (RAN), sight word naming efficiency, non-word decoding efficiency and/or connected text fluency.
+Typically an individual with a deficit demonstrates below-average performance on timed measures of rapid automatized naming (RAN), sight word naming efficiency, non-word decoding efficiency and/or connected text fluency.

 Students may have naming speed deficits in addition to other core deficits.
-In particular, those students who are characterized as having a naming speed deficit in conjunction with a phonological deficit, are identified as having a double deficit profile, which is considered are significant form of dyslexia and typically requires intensive and systematic intervention to manage weaknesses.
+In particular, those students who are characterized as having a naming speed deficit in conjunction with a phonological deficit, are identified as having a double deficit profile, which is considered are a significant form of dyslexia and typically requires intensive and systematic intervention to manage weaknesses.